CJFariss/World-Politics/README.md

 - **FLSHR Ch.
 11:** *International Law, Norms, and Order*

-- *What is a Data Operationalization?*
+- *What is a data operationalization?*

 ### Week 13